codeboost/planetawww/README.md

 ## Data directory

 Clone the `git@github.com:codeboost/planeta-data.git` repository in the dir above current dir (../).

+Note that that repo is private because it contains all the media files.
+Even though we distribute everything for free, I'd still like to keep it private out of fear that I might be exposing something which shouldn't be exposed to the public Internet.

+If you really want to do it, drop me a line and I'll give you access.

 The tree looks like this:

   	planeta-data